Zack Fair: Appearances

 Zack has served as the basis for several forms of merchandise, such as being pictured on the Final Fantasy VII 10th Anniversary Potion soft drink cans.
 Outside the Final Fantasy VII series, Zack is an unlockable character in the PlayStation version of the fighting game Ehrgeiz, where is playable in arcade, versus, and minigame events.
 He made his debut appearance in the Kingdom Hearts series in the prequel Birth by Sleep for the PlayStation Portable, where he has a more youthful appearance than in his Final Fantasy incarnation.
-He is featured prominently in the Olympus Coliseum, commonly participating in tournaments in order to achieve his dream of becoming a hero.
-As the game is a prequel to the other Kingdom Hearts titles, the staff chose him as they wanted a character from a Final Fantasy prequel.
+He is featured prominently in the Olympus Coliseum (which is where Cloud often appeared in previous installments), where he participates in tournaments to achieve his dream of becoming a hero.
+As Birth by Sleep is a prequel to the other Kingdom Hearts titles, the staff chose Zack as they wanted a character from a Final Fantasy prequel.

-Zack appears at the end of Final Fantasy VII Remake during a flashback scene, where he survives the ambush by Shinra forces and continues dragging Cloud toward Midgar.
-It is implied that the scene takes place in another timeline from the main narrative.
+An alternate timeline version of Zack is introduced in Final Fantasy VII Remake, where he survives the ambush by Shinra forces and continues dragging Cloud toward Midgar.
+This version of Zack returns in Final Fantasy VII Rebirth, in which he helps Aerith's adoptive mother Elmyra look over a comatose Cloud and Aerith as the end of the world approaches.
+After learning of Aerith's fate from Marlene, Zack's timeline briefly merges with the main one and he teams up with Cloud to battle Sephiroth before being brought back to his timeline.

-Reception

-Popularity

-Critical response to Zack's character has generally been positive.
-In IGNs 2008 list of Final Fantasy VII top ten characters list, Zack made sixth place, with IGN's Dave Smith noting that "his check-out scene in Crisis Core is just about as epic as it gets in videogames".
-In 2010, Famitsu readers voted Zack the 37th most popular video game character in Japan.
-GamesRadars Jim Sterling found Zack to be one of video game's most sexually appealing male characters due to his personality and look.
-In 2013, Complex ranked Zack as the 18th greatest Final Fantasy character of all time, as well as the sixth greatest soldier in video games.
-In a survey, Zack was voted the 16th best character voiced by Suzumura.